 Tishani Doshi is an award-winning poet and dancer of Welsh-Gujarati descent.
 She was born in Madras, India, in 1975.
 She received her masters in writing from the Johns Hopkins University in America and worked in London in advertising before returning to India in 2001 to work with the choreographer Chandralekha, with whom she performed on many international stages.
 An avid traveller, she has been trekking in the Ethiopian Bale Mountains, visited Antarctica with a group of high-school students, and documented the largest transvestite gathering in Koovakam.
 She has written about her travels in newspapers such as the Guardian, International Herald Tribune, The Hindu and the Financial Times.

 She won an Eric Gregory Award for her poetry in 2001.
 In 2006, she won the All-India Poetry Competition, and her debut collection, Countries of the Body (Aark Arts), won the Forward Prize for Best First Collection.
 Her first novel, The Pleasure Seekers (Bloomsbury, 2010), was longlisted for the Orange Prize and shortlisted for the Hindu Fiction Award, and has been translated into several languages.
 Her second poetry collection, Everything Begins Elsewhere, was published by Bloodaxe Books in 2012.
-Her third, Girls Are Coming Out of the Woods, is due from Bloodaxe in 2018.
+Fountainville: new stories from the Mabinogion was published by Seren in 2013.
+Her third collection, Girls Are Coming Out of the Woods (Bloodaxe Books, 2018), is a Poetry Book Society Recommendation.

 Tishani Doshi currently lives on a beach between two ﬁshing villages in Tamil Nadu with her husband and three dogs, and sometimes moonlights as a dancer.
 For more information, see her website www.tishanidoshi.com.